jasonaaronwilson/blog/README.md

-# blog
+#  404: Idea Not Found

+Some public thoughts mostly about technology especially software development and AI (assuming there is a difference anymore).

-Some public thoughts mostly about technology.Copyright © 2024 Jason A. Wilson, all rights reserved.
+Copyright © 2024 Jason A. Wilson, all rights reserved.